 It is not uncommon, however for patients to plateau at a weight above their goal with diet, exercise, and even weight loss surgery.
 In many cases, a safe and dramatic improvement can still be obtained with abdominoplasty under these circumstances.
-The patient pictured below is a 43yo patient of Dr. Forsberg who was never able to reach her goal weight with diet and exercise following multiple pregnancies.
+The patient pictured below is a 43yo patient who was never able to reach her goal weight with diet and exercise following multiple pregnancies.
 She decided to proceed with abdominoplasty and liposuction and still obtained a fantastic improvement of abdominal contour.
 The pictures show the area of skin resection in the lower abdomen and areas of liposuction in the flanks and upper abdomen.
 For this patient and many others, the improvement can be the motivation needed to loose even more weight with diet and exercise after surgery.

 What should I expect during recovery from a tummy tuck?